wu87988622/ohara/docs/src/rest/rest-workers.rst

     }

   .. note::
-     As you don’t input the broker cluster name, Ohara will try to pick up a broker cluster for you.
-If the number of broker cluster host by ohara is only one, ohara do deploy worker cluster on the broker cluster.
-Otherwise, ohara will say that it can’t match a broker cluster for you.
     All ports have default value so you can ignore them when creating worker cluster.
     However, the port conflict detect does not allow you to reuse port on different purpose (a dangerous behavior, right?).

 Example Response
   .. code-block:: json